 Students will be expected to fulfill the major requirements that are in effect at the date of the declaration or redeclaration of their major.
 One-half of the major credits must be taken in residence, as defined above.
 No student may graduate under major requirements obsolete more than eight years.

-For information on how to compute a cumulative average, see the section of the Advising Handbook on GPA calculation.
+For information on how to compute a cumulative average, see the GPA section of Academic Policies & Procedures.